progvocab/products-service/design/messaging-systems/kafka/Brokers.md

   - Process requests from producers and consumers.
 - **Identification**: Each broker has a unique ID within the Kafka cluster.

+A Kafka cluster is simply a group of independent servers (physical machines or VMs or containers), each running its own Kafka Broker process.
+Together they coordinate to store topic partitions, handle replication, and balance client traffic.

+Cluster = multiple brokers (servers)

+Each broker stores a subset of partitions and replicas

+They communicate using Kafka’s internal protocol, not shared memory

+So in practice:
+1 broker = 1 server instance (though it can be a VM, container, cloud instance, or bare metal).

 ### **Kafka Partition**
 - **Definition**: A partition is a subset of a Kafka topic, and it is the fundamental unit of parallelism and scalability in Kafka.
 - **Role**: